 Finally, he reviews the main points of the sacred texts, individual worship, and the lasting influence of the ancient Egyptian belief systems in other cultures.

-A masterpiece of cultural history which has stood the test of time and become a classic in its own right.
+This is a masterpiece of cultural history which has stood the test of time and become a classic in its own right.

 Chapter I: The Nature of Gods